 Forensic scientists contribute to legal debates by applying scientific methods to the investigation of legal problems.
 Health care providers in this field include doctors, dentists and toxicologists.
 In many cases, they serve as frontline workers at the scene of a disaster or crime.

-Interest in this fascinating field has exploded with the popularity of television series including “CSI” and “Bones.”
+Interest in this fascinating field has exploded with the popularity of television series like “CSI” and “Bones.”
 Community colleges and four-year universities have responded by creating and expanding educational programs in forensic science.
-If you are interested in forensic science, make sure before enrolling in a program that the curriculum has been accredited by the American Academy of Forensic Science.
+If you are interested in forensic science, make sure before enrolling in a program that the curriculum has been accredited by the Forensic Science Education Programs Accreditation Commission (FEPAC).